Fire Watch Guard Services in San Diego, CA

 Hot Work Fire Watch in San Diego

-Welding, cutting, brazing, grinding, and torch-down roofing all require dedicated fire watch personnel under NFPA 51B and OSHA 1910.252.
+Welding, cutting, brazing, grinding, and torch-down roofing all require dedicated fire watch personnel under IFC Chapter 35, NFPA 51B, and OSHA 1910.252.
 Our San Diego hot work guards stay on-site during the operation and for the full 30-minute (often 60-minute) cooldown period the standard requires, with a charged extinguisher in hand and a documented log of every spark observation.

 Special Events & Assembly Occupancy Fire Watch in San Diego

-Concerts, festivals, conventions, and sporting events at venues like San Diego Convention Center, Petco Park, and Snapdragon Stadium can require fire watch under NFPA 101 and local assembly occupancy codes.
+Concerts, conventions, festivals, and sporting events at venues like the San Diego Convention Center, Petco Park, and the Gaslamp district can require fire watch under the California Fire Code assembly occupancy provisions and local amendments.
 Our event Fire Watch Guards in San Diego coordinate with venue operations, fire department staging, and crowd management to maintain compliance throughout the event.

 Healthcare and Industrial Fire Watch in San Diego

-Hospital campuses such as UC San Diego Medical Center, Sharp Memorial Hospital, and Scripps Mercy Hospital need healthcare-trained personnel familiar with clinical protocols.
-Industrial and warehouse properties around San Diego County need guards comfortable with the heat, electrical, and material-handling realities of those sites.
+Hospital campuses such as UC San Diego Health, Scripps Mercy Hospital, and Sharp Memorial Hospital need healthcare-trained personnel familiar with clinical protocols.
+Industrial and warehouse properties in Otay Mesa, Kearny Mesa, and Miramar need guards comfortable with the heat, electrical, and material-handling realities of those sites.
 We staff both with the right credentials.

 San Diego Fire Watch FAQs